dotnet/vblang/spec/expressions.md

-# Expressions - Visual Basic specifications
+# Expressions - Visual Basic specification

 An expression is a sequence of operators and operands that specifies a computation of a value, or that designates a variable or constant.
 This chapter defines the syntax, order of evaluation of operands and operators, and meaning of expressions.